lilynolan/Assessment-2/index.md

 ### Design concept 1 ###
 *Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
 Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*
 My first idea was an electronic pet. lots of people have been wanting pets in the last few weeks since we have been stuck inside.
 I think that an electronic household pet could be helpful for people who can't get a pet right now.
 I would want the pet to have a few simple commands that had randomised outcomes.
-If it was an electronic dog it would make a few noises when pet and wag it's tail when a person comes near.
+My idea is to create a toy where the

 *Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
 Then put the third, with more development in the section "Final design concept".*